okta/okta.github.io/_source/_code/angular/okta_angular_sign-in_widget.md

 ```

 ### Connect the Routes
 The `OktaAuthModule` handles different authentication flows for your application, so it requires your OpenID Connect configuration.
 By default `okta/okta-angular` redirects to the Okta Sign-In Page when the user is not authenticated.
-To override this behavior, see [using a custom login-page](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-angular#using-a-custom-login-page).
+We override this behavior by passing an `onAuthRequired` function to the `OktaAuthGuard`.
+For more information, see [using a custom login-page](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-angular#using-a-custom-login-page).

 Update `src/app/app.module.ts` to include your project components and routes.
 Your completed file should look similar to: